mcttn22/cmp-synoptic-project/README.md

       - Click "New" then paste the installation directory of PostgreSQL from earlier (Most likely "C:\Program Files\PostgreSQL\17\bin\")
       - Click "New" then paste the installation directory of OpenSSL from earlier (Most likely "C:\Program Files\OpenSSL-Win64\bin\")
       - Click "New" then browse to find the location of the bin folder inside where we extracted Maven to in "C:\Program Files\Maven\"
-      - Close the system environment variables editor windows
+      - Select "OK" to close the system environment variables editor windows

 2. Create a personal access token:
     - Go to profile picture -> Settings -> Developer Settings -> Personal access tokens -> Tokens (classic) -> Generate new token -> Generate new token (classic)